 It was narrated the maximum number of companions in Dar al-Arqam was only forty men after the conversion of Umar and Hamzah (ra), whilst Muslims at that time doubled this number.
 (Salihi, Subul al-Irshad, Vol. 2, p.
 319, Tabarani, al-Mu'jam al-Kabir 911, al-Hakim, al-Mustadrak 6130)

-It is certainly true the Prophet (saw) selected some and was spiritually, intellectually, physically and religiously preparing these future leaders of Islam.
+It is certainly true the Messenger (saw) selected some and was spiritually, intellectually, physically and religiously preparing these future leaders of Islam.
 (Abu Shuhbah, as-Seera an-Nabawiyyah, Vol. 1, p.
 289)

 For example, from Dar al-Arqam emerged the four Rightly Guided Caliphs (including Umar (ra) who stayed for a while before the collective public dawa).